sharpvik/sema/README.md

 - `style`: formatting with no production code change
 - `refactor`: refactoring production code
 - `test`: adding missing tests, refactoring tests
+- `perf`: performance improvements
 - `chore`: updating grunt tasks

-> You can see the list of these labels with explanations using `sema --help`.
+> You can see the list of these labels with explanations using `sema --more`.

 ## Installation